Jaaron0606/bouncingballs/readme.md

 If there are any issues you can email me or reach out to me on LinkdenIn

 # Roadmap:
-Last Update: 8.6.2021 (added logic for balls bouncing inside browser window) Coming soon: balls appear on click
+Last Update: 8.6.2021 (added logic for balls bouncing inside browser window).
+Coming soon: balls appear on click

 # License information: